exercism/cpp/concepts/switch/introduction.md

 ## Fall-through

-One important thing about the switch construct is that the code will continue to execute until it is stopped by a `break` statement.
+One important thing about the switch construct is that the code will continue to execute until it is stopped by a `break` (or a `return`) statement.
 This can lead to unexpected behavior.

 ```cpp